-Tatsoi is an Asian variety of Brassica rapa grown for greens.
-Tatsoi has dark green spoon-shaped leaves which form a thick rosette, the texture is a soft creamy and has a subtle yet distinctive flavour - a pleasant and sweet aroma flavor tlike a mild mustard flavor, similar to pak choi.
-Tatsoi is generally eaten raw, but may be added to soups at the end of the cooking period.
+Tat Soi is an Asian variety of Brassica rapa grown for greens.
+Tat Soi has dark green spoon-shaped leaves which form a thick rosette, the texture is a soft creamy and has a subtle yet distinctive flavour - a pleasant and sweet aroma flavor like a mild mustard flavor, similar to pak choi.
+Tat Soi is generally eaten raw, but may be added to soups at the end of the cooking period.
 It's a great source for Vitamins A, C, & K, potassium and calcium, beta-carotene, phosphorous, and iron.

-Tatsoi grows best in moderate climates, most common between late March and early June, as well as from mid-August until late September.
-It can be grown to harvestable size in 45-50 days, and can withstand temperatures down to -10C (15F).
-Tatsoi can be harvested even from under the snow.
-Like many mustard greens, Tatsoi is most commonly harvested by hand to protect the delicate nature of the vegetable, ensuring little to no damage is done to the vegetable.
+Similary to many mustard greens, Tatsoi is most commonly harvested by hand to protect the delicate nature of the vegetable, ensuring little to no damage is done to the vegetable.

-Also known as Spinach mustard, spoon mustard, or rosette bok choy.
+Also known as Tatsoi, Spinach mustard, spoon mustard, or rosette bok choy.

-Tatsoi and Mixed Greens Salad-Wash and chop tatsoi, spinach, and arugula.
-Toast available nuts-walnuts, almonds, cashews, or other.
+How to make Tat Soi and Mixed Greens Salad, first wash and chop the leaves.
+Next toast available nuts-walnuts, almonds, cashews, or other.
 Top salad with toasted nuts and available fresh berries such as cranberries, blueberries, and others.
-Drizzle with oil, lemon juice, or sesame.
+Finally, Drizzle with oil, lemon juice, or sesame.